-We had spoke to the CEO of Bethnal Green Ventures to discuss CSR and the best way small businesses can get involved.
+We spoke to the CEO of Bethnal Green Ventures to discuss CSR and the best way small businesses can get involved.

 Corporate Social Responsibility, commonly known as CSR, is a great way for businesses to contribute to the wider community, and champion their human side.
 However, for a lot of businesses – especially smaller ones – picking the right CSR initiative is difficult, especially when they’re trying to keep the main operations of the business running smoothly.
 Despite best intentions, CSR initiatives often fall onto the pile of things to sort out later.